DreamMoonCai/KYukiReflection/docs-source/src/en/guide/quick-start.md

 ::: danger

-If your project is currently using the 1.x.x version of [KYukiHookAPI](https://github.com/DreamMoonCai/KYukiHookAPI), please do not integrate **KYukiReflection** repeatedly, because **KYukiHookAPI** already includes it functions and there are changes to related functions.
+If your project is currently using the 1.x.x version of [KYukiHookAPI](https://github.com/DreamMoonCai/KYukiHookAPI),You can still continue to integrate **KYukiReflection**, because the library that **KYukiHookAPI depends on will be implicitly packaged into your project even if it is not integrated,

-Repeated integration will cause functional conflicts and cause exceptions.
+and may be changed in the future,

-In this case, you should go to the [Documentation](https://dreammooncai.github.io/KYukiHookAPI/zh-cn/) of **KYukiHookAPI** view the corresponding usage tutorial.
+for more tutorials, please refer to the [Documentation] (https://dreammooncai.github.io/KYukiHookAPI/zh-cn/) of **KYukiHookAPI** Check out the tutorials.

+KYukiHookAPI will be changed in YukiHookAPI 2.0.0.

 **KYukiHookAPI** will be completely separated from **KYukiReflection** in version **2.0.0**, by which time you can use it with **KYukiHookAPI** at the same time.